 Ecofriendly practices are becoming increasingly popular with hotel chains.
 Some might even reward you for it!
 So, unless you really need it, try to avoid hotel clean-ups and rely on your own items (towel, toiletries).

 Another way to save energy is to use solar chargers.
-These are great items for any traveler, especially those who love the outdoors!
+These are great items for any traveller, especially those who love the outdoors!

 #5 Pack light and ecofriendly

-If you are planning on going camping or hiking, we have a great selection of ecofriendly products you can pack.
-We also have ecofriendly packaging alternatives you can use while traveling.
-Make sure to bring as many reusable items as possible and choose products made from ecofriendly materials, such as bamboo.
+If you are planning on going camping or hiking, we have a great selection of eco-friendly products you can pack.
+We also have eco-friendly packaging alternatives you can use while travelling.
+Make sure to bring as many reusable items as possible and choose products made from eco-friendly materials, such as bamboo.
 Do not buy new items unless they are an absolute necessity.
-Ecofriendly traveling should not add to overconsumption.
+Ecofriendly travelling should not add to overconsumption.

-You should also strive to pack as light as possible.
+It would be best if you also strived to pack as light as possible.
 That extra weight will add to your carbon footprint when riding a bus or an airplane.
 It will also contribute to more fuel consumption.
-It may seem like a simple choice but packing light can actually have a positive environmental impact.
+It may seem like a simple choice, but packing light can actually have a positive environmental impact.

 #6 Stay in ecofriendly accommodation

-One of the most important of our most important 10 Ecofriendly travel tips for the summer.
+One of the most important of our most important 10 Eco-friendly travel tips for the summer.
 Choosing the right accommodation can make your travel much more sustainable.
 There are now many eco-friendly hotels and eco-resorts committed to green accommodation.
-Some of these places implement efficient recycling systems and minimize energy use, in accordance with tip #4 of our 10 Ecofriendly travel tips for the summer.
+Some of these places implement efficient recycling systems and minimize energy use, following tip #4 of our 10 Eco-friendly travel tips for the summer.
 Other accommodations might even be almost plastic-free.

-There are also other types of sustainable accommodation you can try out, such as homestays, couchsurfing, or farm stays.
+Other types of sustainable accommodation you can try include homestays, couchsurfing, or farm stays.

 #7 Recycle whenever you can and leave no trace behind

-Usually, you should follow the same habits while traveling as you do at home.
-If you recycle and do not litter where you live, then you should not do it when you travel neither.
+Usually, you should follow the same habits while travelling as you do at home.
+If you recycle where you live, then you should do it when you travel.

-Ideally, all travelers should aim to leave no trace behind.
+Ideally, all travellers should aim to leave no trace behind.
 This means picking up after themselves and leaving the places where they stay as intact as possible – especially when hiking.

 If you are in an urban area, you should always try to recycle.
 Not all places will have efficient recycling systems.
 But you can ask around and try to select restaurants, hotels and other locations based on their recycling practices.

-The best option, however, is to remember tip #5 of our 10 Ecofriendly travel tips for the summer and avoid bringing items that are not reusable.
-Avoiding snacks and other kinds of food that come in plastic packaging is also a good move.
+However, the best option is to remember tip #5 of our 10 Eco-friendly travel tips for the summer.
+Avoid bringing items that are not reusable.
+Avoiding snacks and other kinds of food that come in plastic packaging is a great move.

 #8 Stay away from the most popular destinations

-Often, places off the beaten path have much less tourist traps and inflated prices.
+Often, places off the beaten path have fewer tourist traps and more affordable prices.
 You can focus more on getting to know the local culture and spend less time stressing in lines and overcrowded places.

 If you can, it might also be interesting to look into green destinations – countries or regions that cherish and protect the environment.
-That way, you can be an ecofriendly traveler and contribute to regions that share the same values.
+That way, you can be an eco-friendly traveller and contribute to regions that share the same values.

 #9 Offset your carbon footprint

-Basically, you should calculate your carbon footprint and then buy offsets that match the carbon emissions you produced.
-Those offsets will then be used to fund environmental projects, such as conservation of rainforests and.
-The projects are not only beneficial for the environment but can also contribute to the local economy and to the job market.
+Basically, you should calculate your carbon footprint and then buy offsets that match your produced carbon emissions.
+Those offsets will then be used to fund environmental projects, such as the conservation of rainforests.
+The projects are beneficial for the environment and contribute to the local economy and the job market.

-If you would like to start carbon offsetting but do not know how, then click this link to discover more.
-Just remember that not all providers are equally legitimate, so its better to research in advance.
+If you would like to start carbon offsetting but do not know how, click this link to discover options.
+Just remember that not all providers are equally legitimate, so it’s better to research in advance.

 Discover more ecofriendly tips

-We hope you have enjoyed these 10 Ecofriendly travel tips for the summer!
-Do not feel overwhelmed by the amount of information – sometimes all it takes is some research and preparation in advance.
-You might consider booking your trip with an ecofriendly travel company also, so you do not have to worry about all the details.
+We hope you have enjoyed these 10 Eco-friendly travel tips for the summer!
+Do not feel overwhelmed by the amount of information – sometimes, all it takes is some research and preparation in advance.
+You might consider booking your trip with an eco-friendly travel company, so you do not have to worry about all the details.

-If your aim is to lead a sustainable lifestyle, there are many simple steps you can take.
-We encourage you to check out our tips to become an ecofriendly remote worker, to use ecofriendly search engines and to discover green activities for family fun at home.
-And always make sure to follow the Ecoripples blog to know about more ecofriendly products and brands!
+If you aim to lead a sustainable lifestyle, there are many simple steps you can take.
+We encourage you to check out our tips to become an eco-friendly remote worker, use eco-friendly search engines, and discover green activities for family fun at home.
+And always make sure to follow the Ecoripples blog to know about more eco-friendly products and brands!